 Mr. Cousins is a member of the District of Columbia’s Physical Therapy Licensing Board.
-He is a member of the APTA, in the Orthopedic and Private Practice special interest groups as well as the National Strength and Conditioning Association.
+He is a member of the APTA, in the Orthopedic and Sports special interest groups, and formerly the National Strength and Conditioning Association.
 He has lectured on orthopedic topics at George Washington University Medical School, Howard University Physical Therapy School and The World Bank Employee Health Center, in addition to multiple local health clubs and trainer’s groups.
 Mr. Cousins maintains an active role in clinical education.

-Mr. Cousins maintains a primary interest in orthopedic manual and sports Physical Therapy with focus on conditioning, injury prevention and rehabilitation of the knees, shoulders and cervicothoracic spine.
-He is a Washington DC native, and lives in the city with his multigenerational, international family.
+Mr. Cousins maintains a primary interest in orthopedic manual and sports Physical Therapy with a focus on conditioning, injury prevention and rehabilitation of the knees, shoulders and cervicothoracic spine.
+He is a well traveled Washington, D.C. native, and lives in the city with his family.

 Email Mr. Cousins: email@example.com